-A parent may request in writing that a student repeat kindergarten, or any grade in grade 1-8.
+For the 2021-22 school year, a parent may request in writing that a student repeat grade 4, 5, 6, 7, or 8 that the student was enrolled in during the 2020-21 school year.
 Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.

-Release of Students from School

-[See Leaving Campus on page 51.]
+Release of Students from School [See Leaving Campus on page 51.]